iechor/docs/content/language/python/_index.md

 ---
-description: Containerize Python apps using Docker
+description: Containerize Python apps using iEchor
-keywords: Docker, getting started, Python, language
+keywords: iEchor, getting started, Python, language
 title: Python language-specific guide
 toc_min: 1
 toc_max: 2
 ---

-The Python language-specific guide teaches you how to containerize a Python application using Docker.
+The Python language-specific guide teaches you how to containerize a Python application using iEchor.
 In this guide, you’ll learn how to:

 * Containerize and run a Python application
 * Set up a local environment to develop a Python application using containers